Switch to ADA Accessible Theme

 In essence, the Trial Work Period serves as a beacon of hope, fostering a supportive environment where SSDI beneficiaries can explore their work potential while safeguarding vital benefits.
 It’s a testament to the commitment towards empowering individuals to achieve financial independence without compromising their well-being.

 The team at the ADA Group are known as the most aggressive social security disability firm in Arkansas due to our experience and approach.
-Contact us today for a free case evaluation at 501-254-6955 or online here.
+Contact us today for a free case evaluation at 501-481-8923.